ArchiDAO/ArchiDAO-Dev-Guild/4th May.md

 * May : NFT Launch and Voting for Harmony
 May 23rd : Community Call Whitepaper Feedbac
 May 28th : Voting Annoucement
-* June : Bootcamp (June 18th - Juy 10th)
+* June : Bootcamp (June 18th - Juy 10th) [ we need to shift this in August]
 * July :  ArchiDAONFT and NFTConsultancy Smart Contracts
 * August : Test within community for validation
 * September : Sep 15th : Launch of ArchiDAO Membership

 Q3 : ArchiNFT (July - Sept)

-ArchiDAO Internal Hackathon
+ArchiDAO Internal Hackathon - This can still happen -
 1. May 28,29 (3 hrs each day) : Main Logic : (Basics Solidity, ERC 721, ERC 1155)
 2. Jun : 11, 12 / 4th, 5th : Execution MVP
 3. July : Mid July: Ready to launch testnet

 -------------------------

-# 1st AEC Blockchain Bootcamp
+# 1st AEC Blockchain Bootcamp [theo: I propose we postpone this, we do NOT have the resources if we are building infrastructure - best this takes place AFTER the archiDAO infrastructure and another academy]

 Project/Application specific learning